aespinoza2/COM-IT-package-scanner/README.md

-# COM IT Package Scanner
+# com-it-package-scanner

-main.kv: this file contains all of the KivyMD object formatting.
+- main.kv: this file contains all of the KivyMD object formatting.

-main.py: this file contains the classes and functions that call the objects from the KivyMD library.
+- main.py: this file contains the classes and functions that call the objects from the KivyMD library.